shelbyspees/intro-to-tracing-slos/slides.md

 )
 ```

-^ (overall traffic SLI section: 2min)
-^ querying across multiple spans in each trace is expensive, so for our SLI we’re generally going to look at individual spans that best represent the end-user experience.
+^ we want to filter to spans that best represent the end-user experience.

-^ for overall traffic to our Rails monolith we can look at server spans at the root of traces
+for overall traffic to our API service we can look at server spans at the root of traces

 # root span of the trace

 ![inline, left, 105%](images/user-trace.png)

-^ here’s an example of the kind of span we’re looking at. the root span of a trace tells us the duration for synchronous requests
+^ here’s an example of the kind of span we’re looking at
+the root span of a trace tells us the duration for synchronous requests
-those are the ones where there's a human at the other end waiting for a page to load, or an API call waiting for a response
+those are the ones where there's a human at the other end waiting for a page to load, or a software service waiting for an API response

 # filter to what’s relevant